Kuwait on Fire – 25 year anniversary

-The 1991 destruction of Kuwait’s oil fields required the mobilization of the largest oilfield firefighting and well control operation in history.
+The 1991 destruction of Kuwait’s oil fields during the end of the Gulf War required the mobilization of the largest oilfield firefighting and well control operation in history.
 Ten countries took part in the massive emergency response but it was Canada’s Safety Boss who got more blazing wells under control than any other company.

 Safety Boss was responsible for killing 180 of the 732 wells damaged in the 1991 Gulf War.

 Some of these oil wells controlled by Safety Boss were among the world’s largest, producing more than 50,000 barrels of crude oil per day.

 The Safety Boss crews capped their first well in Kuwait on April 18, 1991.
 On Nov 6th, less than 8 months later, Safety Boss had the honor of controlling RA 46, the last blazing well in Kuwait.
 This well was extinguished 22 minutes before the Emir of Kuwait ceremoniously shut in the last damaged well.

 Their involvement in the Kuwait fires project began in October 1990, 5 months before the retreating Iraqis army detonated explosives wired to over 700 oil wells.
 Safety Boss joined with three US companies in devising an emergency response plan in case the Kuwait oil fields were set ablaze.